yaatehr/mit-apps/readme.md

-This app was build using the React-Slingshot Start pack.
+This app was built using the React-Slingshot Start pack.
 Refer to it here: https://github.com/coryhouse/react-slingshot/

 ## UA Tech Documentation (Drive)